 - The searcher.
 Quite obvious, the archetypal searcher is almost always needed, in every deck.
 Usually the card you’ll be running X3.

 - Monster destroyer.
 An effect that targets a monster on the field (or doesn’t target it but is more restrictive), and makes it go boom.
-Usually the card you end up running 1-of in your irl decks, but is still needed in case the opponent summons something weird and you’re too afraid to take it out completely.
+Usually the card you end up running 1-of in your irl decks, but is still needed in case the opponent summons something weird.

 - Spell/Trap destroyer.
 Similar to the above, this is the generic backrow remover.
 You will usually be running this X2.
 Personally, I often make a distinction between face-up and face-down spells/traps, and have 2 different cards for those.